The Invention of “Pet Food”

 We believe in transparency.
-We invite you into our “people food” kitchen, or on a tour with us to the farms where we get your pet’s ingredients.
-We have nothing to hide, nor should any brand of pet food.
+We invite you into our “people food” kitchen, or on a tour with us to the farms where we get our ingredients.
+We have nothing to hide, nor should any brand of pet food you trust.
 You have a right to know what goes into your best friend’s food.
-If the brand you use now is not as transparent as Paul’s Custom Pet Food, isn’t it time to switch.
+If the brand you use now is not as transparent as Paul’s Custom Pet Food, isn’t it time to switch?

-Below are a few of the ingredients we use at Paul’s Custom Pet Food, along with their benefits to pets.
+Below are a few of the ingredients we use at Paul’s Custom Pet Food, along with a few of their nutritive benefits.
 Please visit this page often, as we are constantly searching out the healthiest ingredients and new recipes to add to our menu.